geops/mobility-toolbox-js/README.md

 yarn dev
 ```

+`yarn dev` starts a vite server using the `index.html` file at the root of the project.
+This html file loads the `dev.js` file.
+Use this file to develop the library.
+Each time you modifiy the library code you have to run `yarn build:tsc` to see the changes.

+## Development documentation

+The documentations website is located in the `doc/`  folder.
+It's a nextJS website that use the mobility-toolbox-js library built from the `build/` folder.

 ## Deploy

 This library website is deployed automatically using [Vercel](https://vercel.com/geops).
 For Vercel we have to add the nextjs and raw-loader modules in the dev dependencies of the main package.json.
 But those 2 librairies are not needed to build the library.